 There are many other companies offering retirement properties.
 HousingCare has a directory of retirement villages, retirement communities and care villages in the UK.

 ARCO (Associated Retirement Community Operators) is the main body representing the retirement community sector in the UK.
-In 2020 ARCO had 28 members and over 100 partner organisations.
-You can search on their website for retirement villages operated by ARCO members.
+In 2021 ARCO had 30 members and over 100 partner organisations.
+You can search or retirement villages operated by ARCO members on their website.

 Retirement villages are large developments built especially for older people.
 We explain what they can offer.

-If you’re planning to move into a retirement village, make sure you’re clear about the hidden costs and fees.
+If you’re planning to move into a retirement village, make sure you’re clear about all of the costs and fees ...

 Equity release can unlock funds to help pay for home care, but it’s not suitable for everyone.
 Find the pros & cons.